Bloch's conjecture for (anti-)autoequivalences on K3 surfaces: Bloch's conjecture for surfaces with small Picard number

-In this section, we will focus on the case $\rank (\NS(X))\leq 2$ and provide examples where Corollary \ref{cor:ref} remains valid.
-Moreover, we use the action of Huybrechts' autoequivalence and outline an approach to solve Conjecture \ref{mainconj}.
+In this section, we will focus on the case $\rank (\NS(X))\leq 2$ and provide examples where the identity $\rR^\pm(\Lambda)=\widetilde{\rS\rO}^\dagger(\Lambda)$ in Corollary \ref{cor:ref} remains valid.
+Moreover, we use Huybrechts' autoequivalence to outline an approach to Bloch's conjecture for symplectic automorphisms on $K3$ surfaces.